feyzullahdemir/WebSecurityScanner/README.md

 ╚═╝     ╚══════╝   ╚═╝   ╚══════╝╚═════╝ ╚═╝╚═════╝ ╚══════╝   ╚═╝

 ---------------------------------------------------------------------------------
-  Header, SSL/TLS & Port Scanner by Feyzullah Demir
+  Header, SSL/TLS, Zafiyet ve Port Scanner by Feyzullah Demir
 ---------------------------------------------------------------------------------
-This tool allows you to perform header, SSL/TLS, and port scans on a specified host.
+This tool allows you to perform header, SSL/TLS, vulnerability scans, and port scans.
 ---------------------------------------------------------------------------------

 Choose an option: